jasny/entity/README.md

 _† Requires support from the data gateway._

-Additional annotation may be specified.
+Additional annotation may be specified for both properties and the class.

 #### Caveat
 Metadata can be really powerful in generalizing and abstracting code.
 However you can quickly fall into the trap of